ElliotFriend/soroban-rpc-postman/README.md

 - A collection of Postman requests that will get you going toward making those RPC requests
-- A place to get started writing scripts and apps in Python and JavaScript (because those are the main languages I use.)
+- A place to get started writing scripts and apps in Python and JavaScript (because those are the main languages I know.)

 ## Relevant Documentation